albertcollell/pix4d/README.md

 - Moment

 SWAGGER has been used for the data model
-NETLIFY - CI/CD  so it deploys the master branch everytime a new branch is merged.
+NETLIFY for the deployment. it deploys the master branch everytime a new branch is merged to it.

 ## Components rendered